In this guide

 - Complete the identity verification — upload your passport photo and take a selfie

-- Once verified, go to “Account details” and add EUR to see your Dutch IBAN
+- Once verified, go to “Account details” and add EUR to see your European IBAN

 - Order a Wise debit card if you want one (arrives within a few days in the Netherlands)